How I Use Instagram to Promote my Brand

 Instagram is a very popular social media site, particularly with 13-25-year-olds, and since I’m 23 it would be pretty silly not to involve myself in that.

-My feed it clean, colourful and tailored to me and that is how I intend it to remain.
+My feed is clean, colourful, and tailored to me and that is how I intend it to remain.
 It’s not personal, it’s professional and hopefully, it’s pretty as well.